 COMMONWEALTH & COMMUNITY

-To further investigate “What is Commonwealth?”, the Community Council is asking people of all ages and backgrounds from the Greater Philadelphia area to submit photos of drawings and artworks, sound clips and short videos that respond to the question: “What is Commonwealth?
+To further investigate “What is Commonwealth?”, the Community Council asked people of all ages and backgrounds from the Greater Philadelphia area to submit photos of drawings and artworks that respond to the question: “What is Commonwealth?
 And where do you or do you not see the values of commonwealth in your community?”
-Submissions will be woven together into a final edited video.
+Below is a compilation of the submissions we received.

 THE REGRANTING PARTNERS